txrun/snake-tutorial/README.md

 ###The default Snake###
 So, the first thing we can do is draw a stationary snake; a snake at the starting position, the starting position being the top left corner.
 Three methods are defined for this purpose - initialSnakeCoordinates(), paintCell(), and drawSnake().

-initialSnakeCoordinates() populates an array pos[] with the x and y coordinates for default position of the initial length of cells. paintCell() is used to paint a single cell. drawSnake() calls the method paintCell() for each unit length of the snake.
+initialSnakeCoordinates() populates an array pos[] with the x and y coordinates for the default position of the initial length of cells. paintCell() is used to paint a single cell. drawSnake() calls the method paintCell() for each unit length of the snake.
 The code at this point  -

 ```